ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The "RateLimit-Remaining" field response field indicates the remaining quota units defined in {{service-limit}} associated with the client.

 The field is an Item and its value is a non-negative Integer expressed in [quota units](#service-limit).
-Parameters are not allowed.
+This specification does not define Parameters for this field.
+If they appear, they MUST be ignored.

 This field can be sent in a trailer section.